The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Warning signs and how to avoid this gift card scam:

-• A customer service representative “accidentally” sends you too much money.
+• Never refund money if a representative “accidentally” sends you too much.
 This is an immediate red flag.
 If this is the case, hang up and contact the company directly to make sure it wasn’t a legitimate mistake.

-• Companies will never ask for payment in gift cards.
+• Don’t pay back companies using gift cards.
 Gift cards are meant for gifts — not to pay for goods or services.

 In romance scams, fraudsters create fake online profiles to “catfish” users on dating apps or social media sites, and then trick victims into thinking they’re romantically interested in them.
-In many romance scams, scammers will request gift cards as presents — to help with their child’s birthday, or to buy attractive clothing.
+In many romance scams, scammers will request gift cards to help pay for emergencies, fund a trip to visit you, or as presents — such as to help with their child’s birthday, or to buy attractive clothing.

 According to the latest data from the FBI, Americans lost over $735 million to romance scams in 2022 [*].